A Combinatorial Proof of the Dense Hindman Theorem: General Definitions

 \section{General Definitions}

+In this paper we will work with the natural numbers $\mathbb{N}$, which we will understand as including $0$.
+However everything we say would work equally well with any countable abelian semigroup with identity.

-Throughout this paper, variables denoted by lowercase letters will typically be natural numbers, except for $b$, which will always belong to $\{-1,1\}$.
-Variables denoted by upppercase letters will be sets of natural numbers, and variables denoted by caligraphic letters ($\mathcal{U}$, $\mathcal{F}$, etc.) will be sets of sets of natural numbers.
-In fact, it would cause no harm to assume that all sets of sets of natural numbers appearing in this paper are countable, and therefore to code them using sets of natural numbers.
-The one exception is the property $\mathfrak{P}$, which represents the set of sets of natural numbers satisfying some shift-invariant divisible'' property, such as the infinite sets, the piecewise syndetic sets, or the sets of positive upper Banach density.
-(The notion of divisibility is introduced in \cite{glasner80}.)
+Throughout this paper, variables denoted by lowercase letters will typically be natural numbers.
+Variables denoted by upppercase letters will be subsets of $\mathbb{N}$, and variables denoted by calligraphic letters ($\mathcal{U}$, $\mathcal{F}$, etc.) will be sets of sets from $\mathbb{N}$.
+In fact, since all sets of sets appearing in this paper are countable, it would cause no harm to code them using sets of natural numbers.
+The one exception is the property $\mathfrak{P}$, which represents the set of sets of natural numbers satisfying some shift-invariant divisible property, such as the infinite sets, the piecewise syndetic sets, or the sets of positive upper Banach density.